3n0ugh/Python-Notes/16-Builtin Functions.md

          298, 397, 386, 31, 120, 120, 236, 241,
          123, 249, 364, 292, 153] # Our list.

-         # We can use list comprehesions to do shortly.
+         # We can use list comprehensions to do shortly.
          [i for i in l if i % 2 == 1]

          def tek(sayı):
             return sayı % 2 == 1

          print(*filter(tek, l))
-         #Or we can use filter() function to do shortly.
+         # Or we can use filter() function to do shortly.
       ```
-      - Both of them have same work.
+      - Both of them same work.
 That function can filtered data types.

 - hash():
    - It gives different values to some object types.